konduto/java-sdk/README.md

 KondutoOrder order = (KondutoOrder) KondutoModel.fromMap(attributes, KondutoOrder.class);
 ```

+>
-NOTICE: the order created above is really, really simple.
-Remember: the more detail you provide, the more accurate Konduto's analysis will be.
+**NOTICE**: the order created above is really, really simple.
+The more detail you provide, more accurate Konduto's analysis will be.
+>

 ## Sending an order for analysis.